ev3dev/ev3dev-buildscripts/README.md

         sudo apt-get install rpi-mkimage gcc-linaro-arm-linux-gnueabihf-raspbian

-2. You need to clone the `rpi-ev3dev-kernel` repository instead of the `ev3dev-kernel` repository.
+2. You need to clone the `rpi-kernel` repository instead of the `ev3-kernel` repository.

-        git clone git://github.com/ev3dev/rpi-ev3dev-kernel
+        git clone git://github.com/ev3dev/rpi-kernel

-3. You need to add something like this your your `local-env` file to ensure the correct kernel source, architecture and toolchain are used.

-        function rpi {
-            export EV3DEV_TOOLCHAIN="/usr/lib/gcc-linaro-arm-linux-gnueabihf-raspbian/bin"
-            export EV3DEV_ABI="arm-linux-gnueabihf-"
-            export EV3DEV_KERNEL="$(pwd)/../rpi-kernel"
-            export EV3DEV_DEFCONFIG="ev3devrpi_defconfig"
-            export EV3DEV_OBJ="${EV3DEV_BUILD_AREA}/linux-ev3dev-rpi-obj"
-            export EV3DEV_INSTALL_KERNEL="${EV3DEV_BUILD_AREA}/linux-ev3dev-rpi-dist"
-            export EV3DEV_INSTALL_MODULES="${EV3DEV_BUILD_AREA}/linux-ev3dev-rpi-dist"
-            export EV3DEV_INSTALL_DTBS="${EV3DEV_BUILD_AREA}/linux-ev3dev-rpi-dist/dtbs"
-            export KBUILD_DEBARCH=armhf
-        }
-        rpi

-    The reason for using a function is so you an just comment the `rpi` line to disable the whole section.
+3. You need to set the `RPI` environment variable to `1` or `2` depending on which model you are compiling for when calling any of the scripts.

+    Example: `RPI=1 ./build-kernel`

-4. If you add a local version to the kernel release (as you should be doing), the last bit needs to be `-rpi` instead of `-ev3`.
+4. If you add a local version to the kernel release (as you should be doing), the last bit needs to be `-rpi` or `-rpi2` instead of `-ev3`.

 [brickstrap]: https://github.com/ev3dev/brickstrap
 [wiki]: https://github.com/ev3dev/ev3dev/wiki